newlaurent62/rayZ-builder/README.md

-# raysession-wizard-builder
+# rayZ-builder

-Tool to create a wizard to fill a ray session template (also created by this tool).
+Tool to create wizards to fill ray session templates.

 The template engine used is cheetah (python3).
-It lets you use various flow control and variables.
+It lets you use various flow controls and variables.

 You might need XML, XSL, bash, Cheetah (python related) programming skills.